 V6.
 Who’s your favorite producer nowadays and which newcomers would you characterize as up-and-coming?

 Pete Dash: Simply put, I think there’s a such a big distinction between newcomer DJ’s and producers.
 There’s so many talented guys that are working in their studio on the most crazy sounds, for instance Simon Kidzoo, but also Rob & Jack or my friends Divolly and Markward to name a few.
 But the real difference for me is when they’re on stage and are actually performing.
-So in terms of up-and-coming I’m always looking at their productions but also sets and in that respect I’d say my friends Nico de Andrea and Tom Tyger are really ones I personally look out for.
+So in terms of up-and-coming I’m always looking at their productions, but also sets.
+In that respect, I’d say my friends Nico de Andrea and Tom Tyger are really ones I personally look out for.